Here are a selection of answers to questions you might have before you travel to Church House.

 What’s included in the price.

 The price is per person and includes accommodation and your personalised tours.
-Accommodation is in our home Church House and we provide a full breakfast and three-course dinner.
+Accommodation is in our home, Church House, where we provide a full breakfast and three-course dinner.
 A light lunch or snack or tea is included on your arrival day dependent on your arrival time.
 Tours includes the use of one vehicle per group booked, the services of the driver/guide and all associated costs.

 What’s not included in the price.